At a Glance

 Pilot your test

-Before sending the test to contributors, preview your test yourself and run a pilot.
+Before sending the test to contributors, preview the test yourself and run a pilot test.
 Send your test link to yourself or a colleague to complete your tasks.
-Pilot tests ensure that all assets included in the study work properly and tasks are clear to contributors.
-It also increases the chance that you get relevant feedback from the study.
+Pilot tests sent to one contributor ensure that all assets included in the study work properly and tasks are clear before you send the test out to more contributors.
+Pilot tests also increase the chance that you get relevant feedback.

 How to Write Engaging Test Invitations for Invite Network

-After creating an Invite Network study, a link will be generated for your test.
+After creating an Invite Network test, a link will be generated for your test.
 Now you’re ready to email your audience and invite them to take your test.

 Pay close attention to the email subject line

 Subject lines are the most important component of your emails.
-After all, the subject line is what recipients see in their inbox, and this determines if they even open your email or not.
+After all, the subject line is what recipients see in their inbox, which determines if they even open your email.
 Consider the following:

 - Try to keep the subject line to 50-60 characters in length.
 Shorter subjects are more effective.